Jeimer Candelario Player Props: Nationals vs. Mariners

 - The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.

-- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.82).
+- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.82).

-- The Mariners give up the fourth-fewest home runs in baseball (78 total, one per game).
+- Mariners pitchers combine to surrender the fifth-fewest home runs in baseball (79 total, one per game).

-- Woo (1-1) gets the starting nod for the Mariners in his fifth start of the season.
-He has a 5.09 ERA in 17 2/3 innings pitched, with 25 strikeouts.
+- Gilbert (5-4) gets the starting nod for the Mariners in his 16th start of the season.
+He's put together a 4.07 ERA in 86 1/3 innings pitched, with 89 strikeouts.

-- The righty last appeared on Thursday against the New York Yankees, when he threw 5 1/3 scoreless innings while giving up two hits.
+- In his last appearance on Friday, the right-hander tossed seven innings against the Baltimore Orioles, allowing one earned run while surrendering two hits.

-- In four games this season, the 23-year-old has amassed a 5.09 ERA and 12.7 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.